songnianqian/A_Rard_to_AGI/README.md

 # A Road to AGI
 **Self‑Evolving Intelligent Architecture Through Interconnected Learning Automata**

-> Converted from the author's V3 draft into a GitHub‑friendly README.
-See the original for full prose and context.

 ## Table of Contents
 - [Abstract](#abstract)
 - [Introduction](#introduction)